BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 > * There is no golden gun/silver bullet which solves all problems!
 > * This post is about strategies, not techniques (printf’s, gdb, etc...)
 > * High amount of over-simplification is used, if you studied CS, don’t shoot me.

-## What is software? #

-In order to understand debugging (strategies), it is essential to accept that:
-* Software isn’t magic.
-* (In SW) things happen for a ‘deterministic’ reason, because a program consists of:
-    * __finite set of inputs__: Such as input by users, files, hardware effects, system load, etc..
-    * __finite set of transformations__: Methods, functions, calls, etc..
-    * __finite set of outputs__: files, print to screen/console, action on port, etc...

-In SW you always start with an initial state, then some stuff happens to transforms all the inputs and after a while your system is in a new state.
-And when the final state does not match your expectation, then you start finding out why.

-    Input state --> Transformation --> Output State ≠ Goal State

 ## What are bugs?